Executing assigned host duties flawlessly zero mistakes.

 State insurance exchanges could collapse without federal subsidies to offset the cost of insurance.

-Doesn't that sentence right there alone tell us enough to know this law is an absolute disaster, that it cannot be funded the way it's set up, that it cannot operate without the federal government underwriting it, and the federal government doesn't have any money.
+That it cannot be funded the way it's set up, that it cannot operate without the federal government underwriting it, and the federal government doesn't have any money.

-We got an 18 trillion dollar national debt.
+We got an $18 trillion national debt.

 We don't have the money for this.